 When you attend an accreditation assessment you will need to:

-- Bring your certificate of completion for your Beginning Coaching General Principles Course.
+- Bring your certificate of completion for your Community Coaching General Principles Course.

 - Be prepared – Familiarise yourself with/study the material from your chosen level of accreditation

 - Have paid your accreditation assessment fee to Baseball Queensland prior to attending assessment.
 Please see the list of Assessor Rego Portals above.

 - Wear clothing that allows you to be physically active, outdoors and deliver your practical assessment role play.

 - Bring a hat, sunscreen and drinking water.
 If you have a glove please bring it along too.

 - Bring a pen to complete your written assessment.

 - You will be asked to make an undertaking to adhere to and be bound by the Coach’s Code of Conduct.

 WHAT IF I AM DEEMED “NOT YET COMPETENT”?

 Candidates deemed “Not Yet Competent” will be subject to a “Subsequent Assessment” fee in order to attempt the assessment again.
 This fee is payable to Baseball Queensland prior to any candidate being eligible to attempt any subsequent assessment.
 Fees for subsequent assessment are available here>>>